NIB-SI/Potato_sRNA_analysis/scripts/README.md

 ```
 e.g. for converting stu_mature.fasta to stu_mature.tsv using biopython.org/wiki/SeqIO

-## replace Uracil with Thymine using sed and sponge (soaks up standard input and writes to a file)
+## :wrench: replace Uracil with Thymine using sed and sponge (soaks up standard input and writes to a file)
 ```
 # apt-get install moreutils
 $ sed '/^[^>]/ y/uU/tT/' pathTo/myFasta.fasta | pathTo/myFasta.fasta
 ```

-## filter table by column, extract IDs and create subsetted fasta
+## :wrench: filter table by column, extract IDs and create subsetted fasta
 ```
 # get IDs for which (sums of) counts in sequential columns are > 0
 $ awk -F "\t" '{